hackers4f/hackers4f.github.io/about/index.md

 - Social and educational integration.
 - Knowledge and techniques of Ethical Hacking.
-- Participation in CTFs / Congresses.
+- Participation in CTFs / CONs.
 - Build a safe cyberspace.
 - Cyber ​​education freely.